bencevans/node-sonos/README.md

   * leaveGroup()
   * startListening(options)
   * stopListening()
+  * Event: 'CurrentTrack'
+  * Event: 'NextTrack'
-  * Event: 'TrackChanged'
+  * Event: 'PlayState'
-  * Event: 'VolumeChanged'
+  * Event: 'AVTransport'
-  * Event: 'StateChanged'
+  * Event: 'Volume'
   * Event: 'Muted'
+  * Event: 'RenderingControl'

+## Documentation

+We tried to add jsdoc info to all functions, and generate documentation from it. [/docs](./docs/)

+## Examples

+Additional examples can be found in the [/examples](./examples) directory within the repository.

 ## In The Wild